Forms

 ends_on | Recurrence end date in the YYYY-MM-DD format. |

-Returns createRequestedFormPayload
+Returns createRequestedFormPayload.

 Deleting a Form Completion Request

-mutation deleteRequestedFormCompletion($id: ID, $recurringFormId: ID) { deleteRequestedFormCompletion(input: { id: $id, recurringFormId: $recurringFormId }) { requestedFormCompletion { id }
+Section titled “Deleting a Form Completion Request”mutation deleteRequestedFormCompletion($id: ID, $recurringFormId: ID) { deleteRequestedFormCompletion(input: { id: $id, recurringFormId: $recurringFormId }) { requestedFormCompletion { id }

-mutation is called from an authenticated provider/staff account.
+messages { field message } }}The deleteRequestedFormCompletion mutation is called from an authenticated provider/staff account.

 You can view a full list of potential inputs here.

-Input | Info |
+| Input | Info |

 id | Required.
 The ID of the Form Completion Request to delete. |